ozguryazilimas/wp-postane/google-analytics-dashboard-for-wp/readme.txt

 * <a href="https://optinmonster.com/" rel="friend" title="OptinMonster">OptinMonster</a> - Get More Email Subscribers
 * <a href="https://wpforms.com/" rel="friend" title="WPForms">WPForms</a> - Best WordPress Contact Form Plugin
+* <a href="https://aioseo.com/" rel="friend" title="AIOSEO">AIOSEO</a> - The original WordPress SEO plugin to help you rank higher in search results (trusted by over 2 million sites)
-* <a href="https://www.seedprod.com/" rel="friend">SeedProd</a> - Most popular coming soon & maintenance mode plugin for WordPress
+* <a href="https://www.seedprod.com/" rel="friend" title="SeedProd">SeedProd</a> - Most popular coming soon & maintenance mode plugin for WordPress
-* <a href="https://rafflepress.com/" rel="friend">RafflePress</a> - Popular WordPress giveaway and contest plugin.
-* <a href="https://wpmailsmtp.com/" rel="friend">WP Mail SMTP</a> - Fix WordPress email deliverability issue with SMTP.
+* <a href="https://wpmailsmtp.com/" rel="friend" title="WP Mail SMTP">WP Mail SMTP</a> - Improve email deliverability for your contact form with the most popular SMTP plugin for WordPress
-* <a href="https://semperplugins.com/" rel="friend">All in One SEO Pack</a> - Popular WordPress SEO plugin to help you rank higher.
+* <a href="https://rafflepress.com/" rel="friend" title="RafflePress">RafflePress</a> - Best WordPress giveaway and contest plugin to grow traffic and social followers
+* <a href="https://smashballoon.com/" rel="friend" title="Smash Balloon">Smash Balloon</a> - #1 social feeds plugin for WordPress - display social media content in WordPress without code
+* <a href="https://pushengage.com/" rel="friend" title="PushEngage">PushEngage</a> - Connect with visitors after they leave your website with the leading web push notification plugin
+* <a href="https://trustpulse.com/" rel="friend" title="TrustPulse">TrustPulse</a> - Add real-time social proof notifications to boost your store conversions by up to 15%

 This plugin would not be possible without the help and support of <a href="https://www.wpbeginner.com/" rel="friend" title="WPBeginner">WPBeginner</a>, the largest free WordPress resource site for beginners.
 You can learn from our <a href="https://www.wpbeginner.com/category/wp-tutorials/" rel="friend" title="WordPress Tutorials">free WordPress Tutorials</a> like <a href="https://www.wpbeginner.com/how-to-install-wordpress/" rel="friend" title="How to Install WordPress - Step by Step">how to install WordPress</a>, <a href="https://www.wpbeginner.com/wordpress-hosting/" rel="friend" title="How to choose the best WordPress hosting">choose the best WordPress hosting</a>, <a href="https://www.wpbeginner.com/glossary/" rel="friend" title="WordPress Glossary Terms for Beginners">WordPress glossary</a>, and more.